-- Learn more about Apple's programs for teaching code. - Connect with other educators in the Apple Developer Forums. - Get App Development with Swift Level 1 certification. - Import App Development with Swift into your Canvas instance. - Import AP[®] Computer Science with Swift into your Canvas instance.
+- Learn more about Apple's programmes for teaching code. - Connect with other educators in the Apple Developer Forums. - Get App Development with Swift Level 1 certification. - Import App Development with Swift into your Canvas instance.

 About Swift

 Swift is the powerful and intuitive programming language created by Apple for building apps.
 Swift is not only great for getting you started with coding, it's also super powerful.
 It's designed to scale from writing the simplest program, like "Hello, world!", to the world's most advanced software.
 Learn more about Swift.